yolken/yolken-blog/site/_posts/2023-02-20-goodbye-sf.md

 ## Problems

 For the majority of my time in SF, I was pretty happy with life there.
-However, things started to really go downhill 4-5 years ago.
+I had a great apartment in a great location.
+Although I had a car, I rarely used it because I could easily walk to the train, the city's main shopping district (Union Square), or the offices of my various employers over the years.

-### Safety
+Starting 4-5 years ago, however, things started changing for the worse, and then they accelerated downwards during the pandemic.
+It's hard to pin down exactly what happened and when, and nor am I an expert in sociology or public health or any topic like that, but I think the core problem for me was that my sense of *safety* significantly degraded.

-My biggest problem with SF was simply not feeling safe on the streets.
+### Physical safety

+My biggest problem with SF was simply not feeling physically safe on the streets.
 SF has a pretty low violent crime rate (at least by US standards), so I wasn't worried about getting shot or robbed or anything like that.

 Instead, the problem was that SF had (and still has today), thousands